C-Group-Porject/Group-Project/README.md

 	• Overload + to add given number of days to find the next date
 	• Provide the necessary function to use the statement like days=dt; where days is an int variable and dt is an object of date class.
 The statement is intended to assign the number of days elapsed in the current year of the date to the variable days.
 Note that this is a case of conversion from derived type to basic type

+# Activity 7:
+	Develop a program to sort a file consisting of books’ details in the alphabetical order of author names.
+	The details of books include book_id, author_name, price, no_of_pages, publisher, year_of_publishing